 A phase III, prospective, randomized, open-label trial comparing Long-Acting (LA) Antiretroviral therapy (ART) with rilpivirine (RPV) LA and cabotegravir (CAB) LA versus Standard of Care (SOC) in previously non-adherent individuals.
 The study has four steps.
+However, per the February 12, 2024, recommendations from the Data and Safety Monitoring Board (DSMB), randomization into Step 2 stopped on February 16, 2024, leaving three steps in the current study protocol.

-In Step 1, participants will be initiated on a SOC oral induction regimen consisting of a \geq 3-drug ART regimen with \geq 2 drugs predicted to be fully active including a boosted protease inhibitor (PI/cobi) and/or an integrase strand transfer inhibitor (INSTI) for up to 24 weeks.
+In Step 1, participants will be initiated on a SOC oral induction regimen consisting of a ≥3-drug ART regimen with ≥2 drugs predicted to be fully active including a boosted protease inhibitor (Pl/cobi) and/or an integrase strand transfer inhibitor (INSTI) for up to 24 weeks.
 Participants who achieve milestones will be eligible to receive conditional economic incentives (CEI) at Step 1 (section 5.7).
+With randomization into Step 2 ended, all eligible Step 1 participants will register to Step 3 at the completion of Step 1.